 Court for the District of Massachusetts (2005) and the United States Court of Appeals, First Circuit (2009).

 In 2012-2013, he has testified before the U.S. HHS Office of the National Coordinator (ONC) on three occasions as a content expert on EHRs, mHealth and medical liability concerns.
-On January 24, 2013, Mr. Brouillard was a speaker on "EHR Ediscovery" at the American Bar Association's E-Discovery and Information Governance National Institute Annual Meeting in Tampa, Florida.
+For several years, Mr. Brouillard has been a speaker on "EHR Ediscovery" and "EHRs & Litigation" at the American Bar Association's E-Discovery and Information Governance National Institute Annual Meetings in New York and Tampa, Florida.
 Mr. Brouillard authored the articles,"Emerging Trends in Electronic Health Record Liability" and "The Impact of E-Discovery on Healthcare Litigation" for the Defense Research Institute's national magazine, For

 the Defense and more recently "mHealth in the era of BYOD" for the same publication.
 He authored “Foundations of Digital Records in Medicine and Law: Reliability and Authenticity,” for the Inside Medical Liability journal of the Physician’s Insurers Association of America, Spring 2015.
 In addition, he authored "The Silent E-Discovery Revolution in State Court" for the Massachusetts Bar Association's Civil Litigation Section Review, among others.